qliu4676/elderflower/docs/source/index.rst

 .. image:: images/M44-1229.png
-	:align: center
+	:class: no-scaled-link
-	:scale: 80
+	:scale: 80%

-The optical cleanliness of the lenses was bad but it illustrates how big the impact of the scattered light from bright stars (the wide-angle PSF) could be in deep images at low surface brightness images.
+The optical cleanliness of the lenses was bad but it illustrates how big the impact of the scattered light from bright stars (the wide-angle PSF) could be in deep images at low surface brightness level.

 Getting Started